RobertAhlin/emx/README.md

 ### <a id="structure"></a>Structure

 - Using Django and Python
+- Implement Cloudinary for images to the event
 - Linked to ElephantSQL to use Postages SQL
 - User Summernote for a WYSIWYG editor for creating event.

 ### <a id="skeleton"></a>Skeleton

 The skeleton is based on a Django blog.
+I started "emxevent" as a project and "events" as an app.
+From that I changed the models to fit my needs.

 **Wireframe**